rydmike/flex_color_scheme/README.md

 To select which of the 39 themes we use, becomes as simple as giving the `themeController.schemeIndex` the index value of the color scheme we want to use.
-We do that with a simple popup menu button the `HomePage`.
+We do that with a simple popup menu button on the `HomePage`.
 This is a standard Flutter SDK UI widget, you can find how it is set up for this use case [here](https://github.com/rydmike/flex_color_scheme/blob/master/example/lib/example4/widgets/theme_popup_menu.dart).